List of awards and nominations received by Jon Stewart

 The following is a list of awards and nominations received by American comedian Jon Stewart.

 Stewart is an American comedian writer, producer, political commentator, actor, and television host.
 He served as the host of The Jon Stewart Show (1993-1995) on MTV.
-From 1999 to 2015 he served as the host of The Daily Show with Jon Stewart on Comedy Central.
-It was announced that he will host the upcoming Apple TV+ series The Problem with Jon Stewart starting in 2021.
+From 1999 to 2015 he served as the host of The Daily Show with Jon Stewart on Comedy Central, returning in 2024.
+He also hosted the Apple TV+ series The Problem with Jon Stewart from 2021 to 2023.

-He has received two Daytime Emmy Award nominations and 53 Primetime Emmy Award nominations winning 22 awards for his work on The Daily Show and The Colbert Report.
+He has received two Daytime Emmy Award nominations and 64 Primetime Emmy Award nominations winning 24 awards for his work on The Daily Show and The Colbert Report, and for producing The Late Show with Stephen Colbert.
 He has also received two Grammy Award nominations winning twice for Best Comedy Album for America (The Book): A Citizen's Guide to Democracy Inaction in 2005 and Best Spoken Word Album for Earth (The Book): A Visitor's Guide to the Human Race in 2011.